How to negotiate a lower interest rate on your mortgage refinance when your home's value has decreased

 • Works with your current lender: Since this is done with your existing lender, it’s often easier than switching lenders entirely.

-7. Stay Motivated and Positive
+7. Stay motivated and positive

 It’s easy to feel discouraged when financial challenges pile up, but remember, you’re not alone in this process.
 Many homeowners have gone through the same situation and have successfully renegotiated their mortgage terms.